mattermost/mattermost-developer-documentation/site/content/contribute/desktop/debugging.md

 ---
-title: "Debugging"
+title: "Debug the desktop app"
-heading: "Debugging at Mattermost"
+heading: "Debug the desktop app"
 description: "The electron app itself can be inspected using the developer tools, available from the View menu of Safari."
 date: 2019-01-22T00:00:00-05:00
 weight: 3
 ---

-## Debugging in the Main Process
+## Debug the main process

 The simplest way to debug the main process is to simply insert logging statements wherever needed and have the application output logs of whatever is necessary.

 If you'd like to make use of better debugging tools, you can use the Chrome Dev Tools or the debugger in VSCode by following the steps here: https://www.electronjs.org/docs/latest/tutorial/debugging-main-process

-## Debugging in the Renderer Process
+## Debug the renderer process

 The renderer processes are controller by Chrome instances, so each of them will have their own Developer Tools instance.